jsreport/docs/docs/scripts.md

 ##Multiple scripts
 You can associate multiple scripts to the report template.
 The scripts are then serially executed one after one in the order specified in the jsreport studio.

+##Global scripts
+You can set up a script to run for every single template by adding flag `isGlobal`.
+This can be done for example in jsreport studio script's properties.
+Global script can be useful for common tasks like adding common helpers or settings to templates.

 ##phantom-pdf note
 Please note that some recipes like [phantom-pdf](/learn/phantom-pdf) are invoking the whole rendering process for the main page and also for headers and footers.
 This causes the custom script to be invoked multiple times - for main page, header and footer.
 To determine calls from header or footer use `req.options.isChildRequest` property.